influxdata/docs-v2/content/influxdb/cloud-iox/sql/functions/selectors.md

 ---

 SQL selector functions are designed to work with time series data.
-They behave similar to aggregate functions in that they take a row of data and compute it down to a single value.
+They behave similarly to aggregate functions in that they take a collection of data and return a single value.

-However, selectors are unique in that they return a **time value** in addition to the computed value.
-In short, selectors retrun an aggreagetd value along with a timestamp.
+However, selectors are unique in that they return a _struct_ that contains a **time value** in addition to the computed value.

-## How selector functions work
+## How do selector functions work?

 Each selector function returns a Rust _struct_ (similar to a JSON object) representing a single time and value from the specified column in the each group.